oracle/weblogic-kubernetes-operator/docs-source/content/security/domain-security/image-protection.md

   --docker-email=<email>
 ```

-For more information about creating Kubernetes secrets for accessing
+For more information about creating Kubernetes Secrets for accessing
 the registry, see the Kubernetes documentation about
 [pulling an image from a private registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).